artnc/personal-website/src/blog/_posts/2016-01-17-node-intro.md

 title: Simple Intro to Node.js, npm, and webpack
 ---

-> This was originally written for fellow [Duolingo](https://www.duolingo.com/) employees and therefore assumes that the reader is familiar with Python.
+> This post was originally written for fellow [Duolingo](https://www.duolingo.com/) employees and therefore assumes that the reader is familiar with Python.

 ## What's Node.js?
 Why are we using it?